Products and Solutions

 Nuvoton Israel works closely with major customers, primarily key Tier-1 vendors in the cloud and computing industry, to develop semi-customized, innovative solutions for a wide range of application platforms.

-Our products are used by Intel®, Dell®, HP®, Google®, Microsoft®, Lenovo®, Asus®, Acer® and other major companies.
+Our products are used by Dell®, HP®, Google®, Microsoft®, Intel®, Lenovo®, Asus®, Acer® and other leading computer brands.

 A Brief Overview of Our Portfolio